ch-hristov/p-id-symbols/README.md

-# p-id-symbols
+# P&ID diagrams and symbol extraction

-Extract symbols from P&amp;ID diagrams!
+Extract symbols from P&ID diagrams using Yolov5.

+This repository contains the data for the model.
+Contributions and questions are welcome.